 All spiders bite.
 Their bites leave welts on your skin, which can become infected if you don’t get medical attention.
 These bites are painful as well.

 Some spiders are extremely venomous and can cause significant physical harm.
 In the U.S., the two spiders that fit this description are the Black Widow spider and the Brown Recluse spider.
 Both of these spiders bite in defense, such as if you disturb their habitat or they’re guarding their eggs.
 Call OMNIS to removal these spiders immediately.

 If a Black Widow bites you, you may experience a high fever, rising blood pressure, nausea, and sweating.
 Brown Recluse spider bites cause different symptoms, including pain, restlessness, and trouble sleeping.
-Their bite can leave an ulcerating sore that requires a doctor’s care.
+More importantly, their bite can leave an ulcerating sore that requires a doctor’s care.

 3. Having spiders is a sign you have other bugs as well.

 Spiders need to feed to survive.
 Spiders are carnivores, so they aren’t going to eat the food that’s in your cupboards.
 Some might think spiders help prevent some of these pests. but, instead, insects, such as cockroaches, crickets, and other nuisance pests.
 So, it stands to reason that if you have spiders, there are other bugs in your home that the spiders are eating to stay alive.